-The QCA may enter into agreements to receive under-recoveries over a longer time period where the under-recovery is a material amount and payment in full in October or November of the relevant year would result in hardship for the regulated entity or its customers.
+The QCA may enter into agreements to receive under-recoveries over a longer time period where the underrecovery is a material amount and payment in full in October or November of the relevant year would result in hardship for the regulated entity or its customers.
 Any such agreement will include compensating the QCA for the time value of money.

-Apportionment of fees to particular sectors Retail electricity
+Apportionment of fees to particular sectors

+Retail electricity

-Consistent with the way the QCA has applied fees to electricity retailers in previous years, the annual fee applied from 1 July 2016 will be based on each retailer's estimated share of total customers.
+Consistent with the way the QCA has applied fees to electricity retailers in previous years, the annual fee will be based on each retailer's share of reported total customers.
 For administrative convenience, no fee is proposed to be charged to retailers with less than 1000 customers.
 Market shares will be reviewed annually.

-If regulatory reviews are confined to a specific geographic area, fees will be charged to those retailers operating in that geographic area (e.g. fees for a review of electricity prices for customers outside of SEQ would be predominately charged to Ergon Energy Queensland as the largest retailer in this area).
+If regulatory reviews are confined to a specific geographic area, fees will be charged to those retailers operating in that geographic area (e.g. fees for a review of electricity prices for customers outside of SEQ would be predominantly charged to Ergon Energy Queensland as the largest retailer in this area).